webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 }
 ```

-W> This downloads more code than neccessary.
+W> This might result in a large chunk containing all external packages.
+It is recommended to only include your core frameworks and utilities and dynamically load the rest of the dependencies.

-## `optimization.runtimeChunk`
+## `optimize.runtimeChunk`

-Setting `optimization.runtimeChunk` to `true` adds an additonal chunk to each entrypoint containing only the runtime.
+Setting `optimize.runtimeChunk` to `true` adds an additonal chunk to each entrypoint containing only the runtime.

+The value `single` instead creates a runtime file to be shared for all generated chunks.